dansysanalyst/powergrid-doc/docs/get-started/create-powergrid-table.md

  └──────────────────────────────────────────────────────────────┘
 ```

-::: info
+::: info 📝 INFO
-📝 PowerGrid will use the default `App\Models` namespace unless you provide a full qualified class name (e.g., `App\MyModels\Dish`)
+PowerGrid will use the default `App\Models` namespace unless you provide a full qualified class name (e.g., `App\MyModels\Dish`)
 :::

-::: warning
+::: warning ⚠️ WARNING
-⚠️ If your primary key is not the `id` column, you declare the property `$primaryKey` in your component class.
+ If your primary key is not the `id` column, you declare the property `$primaryKey` in your component class.

 E.g, `protected $primaryKey = my_table.some_column;`
 :::